 - It comes with good storage options so you can carry your important stuff with you.

 - The hydration pack is specially created keeping your health in mind – no PVC or BPA materials are used in the manufacturing of this pack.

 - Due to a special bladder film, the water does not smell or taste like plastic.

-- The tube is not insulated so to make sure the water does not freeze in the tube while you ski in extremely cold conditions, you will have to blow the water back into the pack.
+- The tube is not insulated so to ensure the water does not freeze in the tube while you ski in extremely cold conditions, you will have to blow the liquid back into the pack.

 4. CamelBak Phantom LR 24 Ski Hydration Pack, 100oz

-If you are looking for a stable and comfortable hydration pack for your cross country skiing trip, look no further than the CamelBak Phantom LR 24 Ski Hydration Pak.
-With a total capacity of 24 liters of water, this hydration pack has tons of features to impress you.
+If you are looking for a stable and comfortable hydration pack for your XC skiing trip, look no further than the CamelBak Phantom LR 24 Ski Hydration Pak.
+With a total capacity of 24 liters, this hydration pack has tons of features to impress you.